Scope and arrangement

 The Joan Marcus photographs, dating from 1980 to 2019, include images she took of hundreds of Broadway, Off-Broadway, and touring theatrical performances, as well as promotional portraits of actors, and other theater-related subjects.
 The collection comprises original and duplicate photographic slides, prints, transparencies, negatives, and digital images created by Marcus over the course of her career as a theater photographer.

-Productions of note include M. Butterfly (1988), The Lion King, Phantom of the Opera, Les Misérables, Spamalot, Doubt, Jersey Boys, Rent, Gypsy, Cabaret, Mamma Mia!, and Angels in America.
-Marcus photographed many such popular productions repeatedly over the course of successive seasons running years or decades.
+Productions of note include M. Butterfly (1988), The Lion King, Phantom of the Opera, Les Misérables, Spamalot, Doubt, Jersey Boys, Rent, Gypsy, Cabaret, Mamma Mia!, Angels in America, Book of Mormon, Dear Evan Hansen, Fun Home, Hamilton, Kinky Boots, Matilda, Shrek, Spring Awakening, and Wicked.
+Marcus photographed many such popular productions repeatedly over the course of successive seasons, spanning years or decades.

 The Joan Marcus photographs are arranged in two series: